SciBiteLtd/centree-devops/README.md

 ## (Optional) File upload limits configuration

 By default, CENtree specifies file upload requests at 510MB.
-To overide this to a higher (or lower) value the following can be added to the  [Application configuration] file:
+To override this to a higher (or lower) value the following can be added to the  [Application configuration] file:

 ```
       - SPRING_SERVLET_MULTIPART_MAX_FILE_SIZE=800MB